A good questionnaire: do’s and don’ts

 - The right questions for each methodology

 When designing your questionnaire for an online survey you might prefer more interactive and visual questions like rating scale, sliders, drag and drop.
-For CATI and CAPI – where you have the interviewer as barrier between the questionnaire and the respondent – you can opt for standard question types as single select, multiple choice or text questions.
+For CATI and CAPI – where you have the interviewer as a barrier between the questionnaire and the respondent – you can opt for standard question types as single select, multiple choice or text questions.

 - Check, check again…and check a third time.

 The mistake is around the corner and it might influence the results of your research.
-So always check (and double check) your work.
+So always check (and double-check) your work.

-- Insert open ended questions.
+- Insert open-ended questions.

-They’re more effective than closed ended questions to collect details on hot topics for your area of interest.
+They’re more effective than closed-ended questions to collect details on hot topics for your area of interest.

 What not to do